elijahnuma/cytosim/readme.txt

 cytosiminformation.txt: group information for cytosim.py
-groupstestsinformation.txt: descriptions for all groups and tests readmegroupstests.txt: explanation of data folders (read before accessing data) readmejargon.txt: units and terminology jargon used for brevity (read before accessing plots and csvs) readmeplotscsvs.txt: explanation of plots and csvs folders (read before accessing plots and csvs)
+groupstestsinformation.txt: descriptions for all groups and tests readmecymtemplates.txt: descriptions for .cym templates used readmegroupstests.txt: explanation of data folders (read before accessing data) readmejargon.txt: units and terminology jargon used for brevity readmeplotscsvs.txt: explanation of plots and csvs folders (read before accessing plots and csvs)